633 W 5th Street #2890

 California Vehicle Code section 21235 applies these rules to any scooter with an electric motor, handlebars, and a floorboard.
 Many of these laws are still fairly new, but the State of California is determined to press them for the safety of all road users- especially in areas such as Long Beach, where e-scooters are so popular.

 Any accident involving a motorized scooter likely has an at-fault party and a victim.
-An e-scooter accident lawyer can help determine who is who and protect the rights of the injured party.
+An e-scooter accident lawyer can help determine who is who and protect the injured party’s rights.

 A free consultation with an experienced personal injury lawyer in Los Angeles who understands scooter accident laws and liabilities is the best first step to take toward recovery.
 With all the privileges of an attorney-client relationship, everyone involved in a scooter accident can get the advice and assistance they need.

-Other ways an e-scooter accident lawyer can help include:
+Other ways an e-scooter accident lawyer can help include the following: